KiddLab/run_unicycler/README.md

 # run_unicycler
-Pipeline to run Unicycler (https://github.com/rrwick/Unicycler) assembly on BACs Required Illumina + PacBio or Oxford Nanopore reads.
+Pipeline to run Unicycler (https://github.com/rrwick/Unicycler) assembly on BACs with  Illumina short reads + PacBio or Oxford Nanopore long reads.

-First, filters out Illumina a

 There are several dependency programs required.
 On the UM Great Lakes Cluster, assuming you have access to the proper modules, they can be loaded with: